-Purpose: To provide each employee the opportunity to report, without fear of reprisal, any unsafe act, conditions, or procedures that they may observe.
+Purpose: To provide each employee the opportunity to report, without fear of reprisal, any unsafe act, conditions or procedures that they may observe.

-Procedure: Employees will report hazards to their immediate supervisor or the Safety minutes.
+Procedure: Employees will report hazards to either their immediate supervisor or to the Safety Committee.

-Committee.
 Hazards may be submitted in writing or orally and may be submitted anonymously.
 The supervisor or safety committee will review, validate, and take corrective actions on valid hazards.
-The originator will be notified of any action planned or implemented to abate the hazard.
-Action on hazard reports will be covered in the safety committee meeting employees are informed of the chemical hazards associated with products used in their work areas.
+The originator will be notified of any action planned or implemented for the batement of the hazard.
+Action on hazard reports will be covered in the safety committee meeting minutes.

-HAZARD COMMUNICATIONS
+HAZARD COMMUNICATIONS PROGRAM